Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 > [!IMPORTANT]
 > For [version 2.0+](#changelog) requires at Flow Launcher version 1.16+.
 For earlier versions see [releases](https://github.com/Odotocodot/Flow.Launcher.Plugin.OneNote/releases).

+> [!IMPORTANT]
+> This plugin is local only!
+It requires an installation of OneNote on you system!

 ## Features

 ### At a Glance